 Were you injured in an auto accident in Las Vegas?
 Do you have questions about whether you can seek compensation if the other driver insists you are partially at fault for the wreck?

 Things can get complicated when two or more drivers share fault for a Las Vegas car accident.
 You still may have the right to seek compensation, even if you contributed to a car accident, depending on your degree of fault.

-The experienced Las Vegas car accident attorneys at Sam & Ash, LLP have recovered millions of dollars for crash victims like you.
+The experienced car accident attorneys at Sam & Ash Injury Law have recovered millions of dollars for crash victims like you.
 We can help you understand whether you have a right to pursue a claim against another driver, even if you were partially at fault.
 To discuss the specifics of your accident, contact our partial fault crash lawyers today to learn more about your legal options in a free initial consultation.

 How Is Fault Determined in Las Vegas?

 Drivers in Nevada are required to carry auto liability insurance.
 Auto liability policies pay for the costs of accidents in which the policyholder is at fault.